dagnall53/MarineMultiDisplay/README.md

 You can select a network by touching it and it will update in the second box and show (eg) Select<GUESTBOAT>? if you touch this, it will select that SSID and return you to the main WiFi Settings page.
-Press EEPROM "UPDATE" and then "Save/Reset " to save this new SSID in the eeprom.
+Press  "UPDATE" and then "Save/Reset " to save this new SSID in the eeprom.
 Settings made via the screen will be copied into the config.txt file on flash and may also be modified wirelessly. (see next).
 Settings on the config.txt (from flash) take priority when starting.
+Victron settings are only settable via the webserver.
+I would advise keeping a separate copy of working versins as they can be quite complex.
+Save/reset via touchsecreen should not modify these, but mayy

-The Display does a scan on startin he wifi SSID page and this may take a while (2-4seconds). it will retry the scan once every 30 seconds if it does not find the SSID.
+The Display does a scan on starting the wifi SSID page and this may take a while (2-4seconds). it will retry the scan once every 30 seconds if it does not find the SSID.
 This may interrupt the display.

 ### Webbrowser:

-There is a web interface that can be connected to by pointing a browser at http://nmeadisplay.local/ (default) If you change the panel name, you will need to point to the new name: eg http://panel2.local (etc).
+There is a web interface that can be connected to by pointing a browser at http://nmeadisplay.local/ (default) If you change the panel name (it is set in config.txt), you will need to point to the new name: eg http://panel2.local (etc).
 You can also point directly to the IP address as shown on the WiFi settings page.

 ## USING FILE Manager to select settings.

 On web browser go to (IP:8080)
 EG 192.168.4.1:8080
-This will bring up the new Trek style file browser.
+This will bring up the new file browser/ editor.
 There are three JSON files that control operations:
 The "config.txt". controls WiFi settings and major display modes, and is backed up by EEPROM, so that the SD card is not essential for basic operations.
 Vconfig.txt and colortest.txt are only stored on the SD and are related mainly to Victron BLE functions.